 - Events coordination with event organisers

 - Award notifications/nominations

-Gift Aid forms will be held by the group to aid in the collection of Gift Aid for monthly membership fees.
+Gift Aid declarations will be held by the group to aid in the collection of Gift Aid for membership fees.
 We have a legal obligation to retain this information for 7 years after our last claim.

 To ensure that we have timely access to emergency data during camps and activities, printouts of personal contacts and medical information may be used.
 We will minimise the use of paper to only what is required for the event/camp, and take care that paperwork is handled appropriately once it is no longer needed

 Sometimes we may nominate a member for an award, such as a Jack Petchey Award.
 Such nominations would require we provide contact details to the awarding organisation.